 There's more stories about olive oil than there is about Satan.

-The Christian belief is that the devil is one of many fallen rebellious spirits that is living uh against the word will and way of God and the and that God is actually using him and will use all his rebellion to inevitably advance the kingdom of God until the kingdom arrive in in its fullness and the devil is eradicated.
+The Christian belief is that the devil is one of many fallen, rebellious spirits that is living against the word, will, and way of God, and that God is actually using him and will use all his rebellion to inevitably advance the kingdom of God until the kingdom arrive in its fullness and the devil is eradicated.

-So people need to really under particular the Jewish midrashes they really elevate the power and strength of the devil far beyond anything that you could claim is biblical.
+So people need to really under particularly the Jewish midrashes, they really elevated the power and strength of the devil far beyond anything that you could claim is biblical.

 The bit in John where he describes the devil as the prince of this world, who do you think he means?